pow-auth/pow/lib/extensions/email_confirmation/README.md

 Users won't be signed in when they register, and can't sign in until the e-mail has been confirmed.
 The confirmation e-mail will be sent every time the sign in fails.
 The user will be redirected to `after_registration_path/1` and `after_sign_in_path/1` accordingly.

-To prevent information leak, the user will see the same confirmation required message if the account couldn't be created due to unique constraint error on `:email`.
+To prevent user enumeration, the user will see the same confirmation required message if the account couldn't be created due to unique constraint error on `:email`.
 No e-mail will be sent.

 When users updates their e-mail, it won't be changed until the user has confirmed the new e-mail by clicking the e-mail confirmation link.
 The confirmation will fail if the `:email` is already in use for another account.
 If `PowInvitation` is used then the same logic applies when a user accepts an invitation changing their e-mail address in the process.